 Microservices are easier to scale compared to monolithic apps.
 As each service is a separate entity, teams can efficiently scale the modules facing performance issues with:

 Developers can scale each service according to its criticality to the application, memory, throughput, and CPU load.
-They can deploy critical service modules on multiple servers to assure the availability of the functionality without impacting the performance of the other service.
-This scalability results in better customer-experience and significant cost-savings.
+They can deploy critical service modules on multiple servers to ensure the functionality is available without impacting the performance of the other service.
+This scalability results in better customer experience and significant cost savings.

 You can scale services at a granular level, allowing for efficient system optimization and organization.